nuno1212s/febft/NOTES.md

 * `PRE-PREPARE` messages include the request bodies, rather than just their hash digests
+    + clients should maintain a separate sequence number used to discard requests that have already been processed, the operation id as used in BFT-SMaRt
     + blindly add these requests to the log..? this may affect the correctness of the sound predicate from Cachin, if the leader is forging requests; read BFT-SMaRt code again,